rakshitrangari7/rakshitrangari/README.md

 - Delivered end-to-end enterprise technical solutions
 - Worked closely with functional consultants for requirement planning

+- Working on IFS Cloud technical development and ERP solutions.
+- Developing and maintaining Oracle SQL/PLSQL logic.
+- Working on reports and reporting related enhancements.
+- Supporting IFS Cloud upgrades and technical remediation.
+- Performing technical analysis and troubleshooting.
+- Collaborating with functional and technical teams to resolve issues.
+- Supporting deployment and validation activities.
+- Working with CI/CD and version control practices.
+- IFS Cloud upgrades, troubleshooting and deployment.

 ---

 ### Senior System Engineer